chronologic/ethereum-alarm-clock/docs/quickstart.rst

         public payable returns (address);

+``SchedulerInterface.sol`` is an abstract contract that exposes the API for the Schedulers including the ``schedule()`` function that we will use in the contract we write.

-``SchedulerInterface.sol`` is an abstract contract exposes the function ``schedule`` which will return the address of the newly created :class:`TransactionRequest` contract.
-We will import this contract into whatever contract we write so to ensure that our contract will be compliant with the official API of the EAC.
+function ``schedule`` which will return the address of the newly created :class:`TransactionRequest` contract.
+We will import this contract into the contract we write so to ensure that our contract will be compliant with the official API of the EAC.

 Now lets write a simple contract that can use the scheduling service.